Below you will find info on the following topics:

 In order to continually assess our communal response to the ever-changing COVID-19 situation, we created the COVID-19 Medical Task Force made up of Cantor Shapira, Cat Bernard (office manager), Ornit Rose (PSC President), David Ries (Reentry Team Chair), and Irene Moff, M.D. and Linda Oberstein, M.D. (two medical professionals in our community).
 The task force is charged with applying the most up-to-date medical knowledge and county and state guidelines and regulations to make decisions for the safety and health of our community.
 Most importantly, the task force strives to help us live up to the teachings in our tradition, “V’nishmartem me’od l’nafshoteichem–you should watch yourselves very well” (Deuteronomy 4:15).

-We are excited to have resumed limited in-person services and look forward to continuing and expanding our reentry.
-As with all of our in-person programming, we ask that persons attending services be vaccinated (if eligible), pre-register when required, observe all social distancing and face mask requirements, and regularly use provided hand-sanitizer.
+We are excited to have resumed in-person services, meetings and events.
+As with all of our in-person programming, we ask that persons attending services be vaccinated and pre-register when required.

 Even with this positive step toward our reentry, we recognize that not all can or want to meet in person for services.
-PSC continues to offer virtual services for Shabbat and weekday minyanim via Zoom, Livestream and Facebook Live.
-If you’ve never used Zoom, click here for a quick tutorial.
+PSC continues to offer virtual services during Shabbat morning via Livestream at 9:30a.

 San Mateo County Health Department: https://www.smchealth.org/coronavirus